wp-plugins/genesis-js-no-js/readme.txt

 Usually, yes, but it's a fairly small script, so doesn't block rendering of other content for any noticeable length of time.

-Doing it immediately also reduces a flash of incorrectly styled content, as the page loads with `no-js` styles, and then switches to `js` once everything has finished loading.
+Doing it immediately also reduces a flash of incorrectly styled content, as the page doesn't load with `no-js` styles, then switch to `js` once everything has finished loading.

 == Changelog ==